lksalbq/customers-app/README.md

 ## Contants

-- Verify if in constants the Customer Service API is in the same port on localhost
+- Verify if in constants.js the Customer Service API is in the same port on localhost

 ## Tasks